HidoraSwiss/zabbix/media/readme.md

 Use it with : https://www.zabbix.com/fr/integrations/pagerduty

-Tp change summary fild on pagerduty event, you can modify :
+To change summary feild on pagerduty event, you can modify :

           fields.payload = {
               summary: params.hostname + " -- " + params.eventname,